-EBITDA and EBITDA % is frequently used by securities analysts and investors when comparing the Company's results to other companies.
+EBITDA and EBITDA % is frequently used by used to assess profitability before the impact of finance costs, income taxes, depreciation and amortization.
+Management uses non-IFRS measures in order to facilitate operating performance comparisons from period to period and to prepare annual operating budgets.
 EBITDA and EBITDA % are measures commonly reported and widely used as a valuation metric.